 Great deals on Trade.tf

 Trade.tf has this feature that scans the major trading sites for deals on items, and when a discounted deal is posted somewhere you’ll get a notification on the site.
-This feature is far from correct every time, in fact a lot of the time the site just scanned the trade wrong and it’s not a discounted deal at all, but from time to time you’ll find some good bargains being posted there, you just have to double check everything before sending your trade offer.
+This feature is far from correct every time, in fact, a lot of the time the site just scanned the trade wrong and it’s not a discounted deal at all, but from time to time you’ll find some good bargains posted there, you just have to double-check everything before sending your trade offer.

-The feature is called Live deals, and you need to have Pro membership to use it, you get Pro for free by adding Trade.tf to your Steam name.
+The feature is called Live Deals, and you need to have a Pro membership to use it, you get Pro for free by adding Trade.tf to your Steam name.

-I stopped doing this because it took way to much time and the profit wouldn’t be that great to be honest, but for a new trader that’s really counting every refined metal that you can get your hands on this might be worth doing.
+I stopped doing this because it took way too much time and the profit wouldn’t be that great, to be honest, but for a new trader that’s really counting every refined metal that you can get your hands on this might be worth doing.

 Buying cheap Strange items on Marketplace.tf

-Always double check the current price by checking out the current price suggestion and current buyers & sellers over at the item’s Backpack.tf page, then you’d want to convert the price of the item your looking at from money (dollar sign) into refined metal/keys, you can do this with a calculator or you can simple use Calculator.tf which is great if you’re looking to convert different currencies. once you converted the money price into refined metal or keys you can easily see if you can make any profit by trading it for metal.
+Always double-check the current price by checking out the current price suggestion and current buyers & sellers over at the item’s Backpack.tf page, then you’d want to convert the price of the item you’re looking at from money (dollar sign) into refined metal/keys, you can do this with a calculator or you can simply use Calculator.tf which is great if you’re looking to convert different currencies. once you converted the money price into refined metal or keys you can easily see if you can make any profit by trading it for metal.

 Buy and sell Steam games

-This sadly doesn’t work any more now that they made Steam gift not tradeable.
-But in the past this was a great way to earn some profit, wait for Steam sale to happen, stock up on games, wait for the sale to end and then trade the games for keys for a slight profit.
+This sadly doesn’t work anymore now that they made Steam gift not tradeable.
+But in the past this was a great way to earn some profit, wait for the Steam sale to happen, stock up on games, wait for the sale to end, and then trade the games for keys for a slight profit.

-Games bought as tradeable gifts before the update happen is still tradeable, you just can’t purchase any new games as Steam gifts from the store any more.
-You can check out these sites if you’re interested in starting to buying and selling these game gifts for profit.
+Games bought as tradeable gifts before the update happen are still tradeable, you just can’t purchase any new games as Steam gifts from the store anymore.
+You can check out these sites if you’re interested in starting to buy and sell these game gifts for profit.